 Let’s start with Windows built-in option to create a shortcut.
 Windows allows creating a shortcut to open a program and folder.
 We will create a desktop shortcut first to open the volume control panel (Volume Mixer).
 And, after that, we will assign a shortcut key to it.

-So that, you can open volume mixer through shortcut key and can use arrow keys to adjust the volume.
-As this open just volume control panel, so you can’t adjust volume with one shortcut.
+So that, you can open the volume mixer through a shortcut key and can use arrow keys to adjust the volume.
+As this opens just the volume control panel, so you can’t adjust volume with one shortcut.
 For that, you can try the next methods.
 This method is suggested by a moderator on the Microsoft Answers forum.